Don’t Automate the Soul Out of Your Brand

 So here’s the reminder for all of us: Brand isn’t just what people see, it’s how they feel when they interact with you.

-And when you remove the human layer of connection, you lose the part that builds loyalty, increases spend, and turns a one-time customer into someone who sends others your way.
+And when you remove the human layer of connection at key points in your customer journey, you lose the part that builds loyalty, increases spend and turns a one-time customer into someone who sends others your way.

-So yes - automate what makes sense - we can’t escape that reality now.
-But don’t automate the soul out of your brand.
+So yes - automate what makes sense - but don’t automate the soul out of your brand.
 Efficiency matters - and so does eye contact.

-There’s a place for automations but if you introduce one, communicate with your customers and team about it, and be mindful of what you are losing so you can adjust and make connections in other ways.
+There’s certainly a place for automations but if you introduce one, communicate with your customers and team about it so everyone knows what’s going on, and be mindful of the contact points you are losing so you can adjust and make connections in other ways.